 For nearly 60 years, the International Development Association (IDA), the World Bank’s fund for the poorest, has taken on the most difficult and complex challenges.
-One of the largest sources of development finance, IDA provides support for health, education, infrastructure, agriculture, economic, and institutional development to the world’s poorest countries—half of which are in Africa.
+One of the largest sources of development finance, IDA provides support for health, education, infrastructure, agriculture, economic, and institutional development to the world’s 75 poorest countries.

 With IDA’s help, hundreds of millions of people have escaped poverty—through the creation of jobs, access to clean water, schools, roads, nutrition, electricity, and more.
 Between FY 2011 and FY2018, IDA funding helped immunize 274 million children, provide access to better water sources for 86 million, and provide access to health services for 657 million people.

-Learn more about what IDA has achieved—explore our core “ABCs” of IDA results, as well as ABCs on Africa, climate change, community approach to development, fragility, conflict and violence, gender, governance and institution building, human development, jobs and economic transformation, and leveraging the private sector.
+Learn more about what IDA has achieved—explore our core “ABCs” of IDA results, as well as ABCs on climate change, fragility, conflict and violence, gender, governance and institution building, and jobs and economic transformation.